Marini97/Audio-CNN/EMOVO/README.md

-Download the audio files from the [Emovo dataset](https://dagshub.com/kingabzpro/EMOVO) and place them in the following folder structure:
+Download the audio files from the [Emovo dataset](https://dagshub.com/kingabzpro/EMOVO) and create the following folder structure:

 ```
 EMOVO